drc9472/freestyle-project/README.md

 ## API Keys
 Note that API Keys are required to access the databases used for this dashboard.
 You must locally create a .env within the /Documents/GitHub/freestyle-project/APP file repository and save the two API keys nyc_odata_api_key and alphavantage_api_key.

+Not having the access keys is the reason this software looks as if there are testing issues.
+Once you have the access key you should be able to run the program smoothly.

 # Usage
 After the setup is complete, please demonstrate your ability to run the Python script from the command-line.
 ## NYC Home Valuator Application